-Amounts due from governmental units is comprised of ad valorem taxes, state revenue sharing, and grants receivable from the federal government.
-These amounts are reported net of estimated uncollectible amounts.
-The allowance for uncollectible property taxes is \$16,322, which represents 2% of the total ad valorem tax receivable, at December 31, 2024.
-The estimate is based on the District's history of collections within this revenue stream.
+All receivables are reported net of estimated uncollectible amounts.
+The allowance for uncollectible ad valorem tax amounts was \$25,937 for the year ended December 31, 2024.
+This estimate is based on the District's history of collections within this revenue stream.